remindersdevs/Reminders/REMEMBRANCE_SERVICE.md

     - completed
         - Type: b
         - Whether or not the reminder was set as completed
+    - updated-timestamp
+        - Type: u
+        - The Unix timestamp of when the reminder was updated

 ### ReminderRemoved
 Emitted when a reminder is removed